-The Glencoe National Nature Reserve (NNR) lies approximately 180m south of the scheme (SiteLink).
+The scheme is also located within the Glencoe National Nature Reserve (NNR).

-The NBN Atlas holds records of several bird species within 2km over a 10-year period.
-Under the Wildlife and Countryside Act 1981, all wild birds and their active nests are protected (NBN Atlas).
+The NBN Atlas (NBN Atlas) holds records of 25 bird species within 2km over a 10year period.
+Under the Wildlife and Countryside Act 1981, all wild birds and their active nests are protected.

-The NBN Atlas holds records of the following invasive non-native species (INNS) of plants (denoted by ), as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), injurious weeds, as listed under the Weeds Act 1959, and invasive native perennials, as listed in the Trunk Road Inventory Manual, within 2km of the scheme using the same search criteria as above (NBN Atlas):
+The NBN Atlas (NBN Atlas) holds records of the following invasive non-native species (INNS) of plants (denoted by \), as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), injurious weeds, as listed under the Weeds Act 1959, and invasive native perennials, as listed in the Trunk Road Inventory Manual, using the same search criteria as above:

-- Common ragwort (Jacobaea vulgaris)
+- Broad-leaved dock (Rumex obtusifolius)

 - Creeping thistle (Cirsium arvense)

-- Rhododendron (Rhododendron ponticum)
+- Rhododendron (Rhododendron ponticum)\

-- Rosebay willowherb (Chamerion angustifolium)
+- Spear thistle (Cirsium vulgare)

 Transport Scotland's Asset Management Performance System (AMPS) does not hold any records of INNS or injurious weeds within 300m of the scheme.
+All works will be restricted to the A82 carriageway and will not entail any verge working; therefore, it is unlikely that any INNS or injurious weeds will be encountered.